birddograbbit/Magic8-Companion/docs/IB_CONNECTION_FIX.md

 - Next connection attempt will create a new instance
 - All components automatically share the connection
 - No changes needed to data providers or other components

+## VIX Data Retrieval Issues

+Occasionally the ML scheduler fails to fetch VIX bars from IBKR, resulting in errors like `Unknown contract: Stock(symbol='VIX')`.
+The scheduler now retries using Yahoo Finance when IBKR data is unavailable.
+If both sources fail, the prediction step is skipped until data becomes available.
+Check the logs for `VIX data fetch failed` messages when troubleshooting.